engtuncay/engtuncay.github.io/javascript/notes/js-notes-6-promise.md

 - fulfilled: meaning that the operation completed *successfully*.
 - rejected: meaning that the operation *failed*.

+🔔 While attaching handlers, if the promise fulfills operations

 A pending promise can either be fulfilled with a value, or rejected with a reason (error).
 When either of these options happens, the associated handlers queued up by a promise's then method are called.
 (If the promise has already been fulfilled or rejected when a corresponding handler is attached, the handler will be called, so there is *no race condition* between an asynchronous operation completing and its handlers being attached.)

 As the `Promise.prototype.then()` and `Promise.prototype.catch()` methods return promises, they can be chained.